ENCCS/hpda-python/content/dask.rst

 .. note::

-   Plotting also triggers computation, since the actual values are needed.
+   Plotting also triggers computation, since the actual values are needed to produce the plot.

-We can visualize the symbolic operations by calling ``.visualize()``:
+We can visualize the symbolic operations by calling :meth:`visualize`:

 .. code-block:: python